 (2) Applicability.
 Remediation levels must be established as part of a cleanup action if the cleanup action relies on a combination of cleanup action components to remediate an environmental medium.

 (3) Types.
-Remediation levels may be based on a concentration (e.g., all soil above concentration X will be treated), or other method of identification, such as the physical appearance or location of the contamination (e.g., all of the green sludge will be removed from the northwest quadrant of the site).
+Remediation levels may be based on a concentration (e.g., all soil above a specified concentration will be treated), or other method of identification, such as the physical appearance or location of the contamination (e.g., all of the green sludge will be removed from the northwest quadrant of the site).

 (4) Development.
 Remediation levels must be developed and evaluated as part of a cleanup action alternative during the feasibility study conducted under WAC 173-340-351.
 Quantitative or qualitative methods may be used to develop remediation levels.
 The methods may include a human health or ecological risk assessment.
 The methods may also consider fate and transport issues.
 The methods may be simple or complex, as appropriate to the site.
 Where a quantitative risk assessment is used, see WAC 173-340-357.